bgoonz/BGOONZ_BLOG_2.0/notes/articles/other-articles/github-search.md

 The Search API helps you search for the specific item you want to find.
 For example, you can find a user or a specific file in a repository.
 Think of it the way you think of performing a search on Google.
 It’s designed to help you find the one result you’re looking for (or maybe the few results you’re looking for).
 Just like searching on Google, you sometimes want to see a few pages of search results so that you can find the item that best meets your needs.
 To satisfy that need, the GitHub Search API provides **up to 1,000 results for each search**.

 You can narrow your search using queries.
-To learn more about the search query syntax, see “[Constructing a search query](chrome-extension://cjedbglnccaioiolemnfhjncicchinao/en/rest/reference/search#constructing-a-search-query).”
+To learn more about the search query syntax, see "[Constructing a search query](chrome-extension://cjedbglnccaioiolemnfhjncicchinao/en/rest/reference/search#constructing-a-search-query).”

 ### [Ranking search results](#ranking-search-results)